 - 💪 This hardy vine is easy to shape along fence-lines, Trellises, mailboxes, benches, walls, decks, gazebos, and hand-rails

-- Grown, packaged and shipped exclusively by Florida Foliage.
-A beautiful vine prized for its very fragrant, star-shaped, white flowers, and blanket of thick, dark green foliage.
+- A beautiful vine prized for its very fragrant, star-shaped, white flowers, and blanket of thick, dark green foliage.
 Plant near a patio, terrace or entry where the fragrance can be enjoyed.
 In frost-free areas, train on posts, walls or trellises, or allow to trail along as a groundcover.
 A warm region evergreen; a superb summer container plant for colder regions.

 - Here is an excellent trellised or espaliered vine.
 Use in a pot with smaller plants or plant as an evergreen groundcover under tall trees.
 Water regularly, weekly, or more often in extreme heat or containers.

 - Grows easily in average soils.
 Water deeply, regularly during first growing season to establish an extensive root system.
 Tolerates dry spells, once established.
 As a vine, provide support such as a trellis or arbor.
 As a groundcover, space plants 5 ft. apart, or closer for faster coverage.
 Control weeds with mulch until plants fill in.

 - This evergreen vine has an abundance of small, white blooms throughout spring and summer.
 Lustrous, large dark-green foliage grows on long, thin branches reaching 20 feet in length and 12-18 inches in depth as ground cover.
 Ideally used as a ground cover and vine on a trellis, tree, fence, porch or wall.

 - This evergreen needs a regular water schedule to ensure the growth of a mature root system.
 Be sure to keep the soil moist or blooming will cease.
 After the mature root system is established, watering is needed occasionally, except during a drought, watering is needed regularly.
 Prune annually to control size.